CodeNoir/ps-api-docs/content/company.md

 Get Companies
 ----------------------

- - `GET /api/company/all` will return all primary categories.
+ - `GET /api/company/all` will return all companies that are available for your api_key.

 ```json
 [